Service your commercial weighing scale regularly

 Check the scale with a standard weight at the start of the new day

 Take a weight that is approximately 10% of your scale’s weighing capacity and keep it handy.
 Check the weight at the start of each day when you start using the scale.
 THIS IS ABSOLUTELY ESSENTIAL FOR PRECISION SCALES because slight humidity and pressure changes can change the reading of the high precision scale.
 Invest in Weights.
 It will pay for itself within- months.

 Keep it away from Moisture.

 Moisture affects the motherboard and all electronic components of the weighing scale.
 The more the moisture, the more the problems in the weighing scales.
 I have written a blog on how to protect your weighing scale from moisture.
 Read the blog here.

-Always ensure that the scale has a constant power supply and there is no fluctuations in power
+Always ensure that the scale has a constant power supply and there are no fluctuations in power

-HSCo scales use an internal power stabilizer chips that would be able to filter out most of the peaks and troughs in the power supply.
-However, its advisable to use a spike guard
+HSCo scales use internal power stabilizer chips that would be able to filter out most of the peaks and troughs in the power supply.
+However, it’s advisable to use a spike guard

 This is an Absolute No. Overloading will rupture your Loadcell, and your weighing scale will become useless.
 NEVER EVER overload the Weighing scale.

 HSCo Scales use Loadcell that are rated 100% of its overload capacity.
 That means that if there is a 100 kg commercial weighing scale, we use a 200 kg Loadcell to manufacture it.
 And the Loadcell also has a 100% overload capacity.
 Meaning that the 200 kg Loadcell can tolerate 400 kg of force on its application point.
 However, we still recommend that you don’t overload the weighing scales.